All Episodes

 And I think everybody from Manafort to Flynn to Papadopoulos will probably be completely vindified.

-There's no reason that when any DA prosecutes any case in this country, if they have a police force, and the police force uses them or gives them bad information, and they use bad information to get a bad warrant from a judge.
+There's no reason that when any DA prosecutes any case in this country, if they have a police force and the police force uses them or gives them bad information and they use bad information to get a bad warrant from a judge, everything that they've done, I don't care if they found murderers or rapists, if they're damn fools enough to have used a false warrant or false information to get the information, everything's thrown out and those people will walk free.

-Um by the way, I've known Robert Kraft.
+By the way, I've known Robert Kraft.

-Uh tell the store the spa that I guess you're having an emergency, and then anybody that goes in there, you're being videotaped.
+But you can't go in with a blanket, non-warrant situation, tell the store the spa that I guess you're having an emergency, and then anybody that goes in there, you're being videotaped.

-Well, don't you have to have a warrant for the video tape of any individual that's in there?
+Well, don't you have to have a warrant for the videotape of any individual that's in there?

-Because you know, here we go more.
+To me, that shocked me because, you know, here we go, more.

-It's kind of that's the abuse of power, and you've got to have cause to get a warrant to spy on somebody.
+And you've got to have cause to get a warrant to spy on somebody.

-Now, if they want to spy on the people in the spa, that's fine, but the people that go in, I just I'm not a massage person, but other people I know swear by it.
+But the people that go in, I just, I'm not a massage person, but other people I know swear by it.

 They love it.